NATIONAL SIMPLICITY DAY

 – Robert Brault

 Seek a leisurely pace that doesn’t include the accumulation of things.
 That’s the easiest explanation of the day.
 Look to nature or companionship, perhaps to a few passages from a book or the wisdom of a child.
 We all need the nourishment of food and rest and satisfaction of a job well done.
-These simple things collected together fulfill our greatest needs.
+These simple things collect together to fulfill our greatest needs.
 All that remains falls away.

 However, living simply doesn’t mean living without.
 It means living with only what we need.
 Look around you throughout the day and consider the excesses.
 The next time something breaks ask whether it can be repaired instead of replacing it.